Leaving Amplitude?

 when to keep Amplitude

-- You are an enterprise with a data team that needs Amplitude's depth: behavioral cohorts, experimentation, and governance at scale. smolanalytics is deliberately lighter and does not replace that.
+- You are an enterprise with a data team that needs Amplitude's depth: advanced behavioral cohorts, enterprise-scale experimentation, and governance at scale. smolanalytics ships A/B experiments, feature flags, heatmaps, surveys, and a session inspector, but stays lighter than Amplitude's enterprise platform and does not replace that.

 - Budget and analyst time are not your constraint, and you want the full experimentation-and-analytics platform in one place.